MyNatureOuting/My-Nature-Outing/README.md

 4. Name this project folder with your first name.
 You will return to this folder to manage your scripts and other assets like images, pdfs, etcetera.

-5. Use **Code Pad Text Editor** to open the index.html document from your project folder.
+5. Option A. (Strong Internet) Go to  [Phoenix Code](https://phcode.dev) and open project folder.
+Option B. (Weak/No Internet) Use **Code Pad Text Editor** to open the index.html document from your project folder.
 If needed, download Code Pad Text Editor [Code Pad Text Editor](https://chrome.google.com/webstore/detail/code-pad-text-editor/adaepfiocmagdimjecpifghcgfjlfmkh?hl=en-GB)

 6. Start working with code by reading through the index.html where you'll find instructions on how to build your own web text!